-- Generator sets have shutdown systems to stop the engine in the event of hight water temperature or low oil pressure. - a.
+- 1. Your unit may be fitted with a warning horn to protect it from high water temperature or low oil pressure. - a.
+Generator sets have shutdown systems to stop the engine.
+They have no warning horns. - b.
 Other alarms and shutdowns are available as optional equipment.